IBMDeveloperUK/Golang-Web-Scraping/Labs/lab-4.md

 3. In the URL address bar of a web browser, enter the project address which can be found in the terminal output once the app has started.
 It will be the value of `routes`.
 This will show you the home route of the sever.
 4. Append `/scrape` to the end of the URL to see the output of the web scraping function.
 5. You should see the JSON output on the page for each product you are scraping.

+The next stage of this workshop will be writing a function to crawl and show you how they differ.
+Continue onto [Lab 5](./lab-5.md)